monil-shah/Language-Trend-Anlaytics-Github-StackOverflow-Indeed-Data-/README.md

       /DataAnalytic/StackOverflowPairingtop20.scala  - This code finds the ranking of pairing  of top 20 languages from the dataset.
 The top 20 languages are collective ranking for Analytic iteration 1.

       /DataAnalytic/StackOverflow_answercount-score.hql - This is a hive file which ranks top 20 languages from StackOverflow Dataset on the basis of questions answered and the score received.
 The top 20 languages are from Analytic iteration-1.

+### Indeed.com:

+     /DataAnalytic/IndeedAnalytic2.scala - This code finds the Language Ranking on the basis of number of records i.e. Job description for respective Languages.

+      /DataAnalytic/IndeedAnalytic1.scala  - This code outputs pair count of respective language with each of the other languages found together in Job descriptions of all jobs.

+      /DataAnalytic/IndeedPairingTopLanguages.scala  - This code finds the ranking of pairing of top 20 languages from the dataset.
+The top 20 languages are collective ranking for Analytic iteration 1.